licarpen/aws-developer/README.md

   * helps with use of OAuth/SAML/3rd party auth
   * Lambda returns IAM policy for user that is either valid or invalid
   * can handle authorization and authentication (IAM policy is returned)
+  * two kinds
+     * A token-based Lambda authorizer (also called a TOKEN authorizer) receives the caller’s identity in a bearer token, such as a JSON Web Token (JWT) or an OAuth token.
+     * A request parameter-based Lambda authorizer (also called a REQUEST authorizer) receives the caller’s identity in a combination of headers, query string parameters, stageVariables, and $context variables.
 * Cognito User Pools
   * YOU manage your own user pool
   * fully manages user lifecycle
   * no custom implmentation
   * ONLY HELPS WITH AUTHENTICATION (no authorization)
   * you need to implement authorization in the backend (google, etc)
+  * You can add multi-factor authentication (MFA) to a user pool to protect the identity of your users.
+MFA adds a second authentication method that doesn’t rely solely on user name and password.
+You can choose to use SMS text messages, or time-based one-time (TOTP) passwords as second factors in signing in your users.
+You can also use adaptive authentication with its risk-based model to predict when you might need another authentication factor.
+It’s part of the user pool advanced security features, which also include protections against compromised credentials.

 * "Cognito User Pools" : After successfully authenticating a user, Amazon Cognito issues JSON web tokens (JWT) that you can use to secure and authorize access to your own APIs, or exchange for AWS credentials.